CassandraMaldonado/CassandraMaldonado/README.md

 - 📫 Contact: cassandramr@uchicago.edu & caseymr96@gmail.com
 - 🌐 Linkedin: www.linkedin.com/in/cassandra-msullivan
 - 🚀 Always learning and exploring AI-driven insights!
-- 💞️ I’m looking to collaborate on customer behavior data analysis
+- 💞️ I’m looking to collaborate on customer behavior data analysis.
-- 😄 Pronouns: she/her
 - ⚡ Fun fact: I can do a backstand!